JustinLove/ohol-map/notes.md

 ## Features
 - direct lifelog display
   - x check daily review once server date range updated
+  - range set does't seem to be causing more logs to load
+  - failed log obliterates logs list in datalayer
+  - infinite loop in lineage of child log not found: assume server matches if no data
+  - maxlogs to lineage search
   - fuzzy name search
   - processed lifelog display?
   - eves only??